 Source: Scale AI

 In the enterprise segment, the customer base is split by general industries.
-For example, in the automotive space Scale supports a number of companies including General Motors’s Cruise, Zoox, Nuro, and other autonomous driving companies that require sizable volumes of labeled camera data.
-Scale AI’s customers include not only autonomous driving companies, but robotics companies as well, including Kodiak Trucks, Embark, Skydio, and Toyota Research Institute.
+For example, in the automotive space Scale AI supports General Motors’ Cruise, Zoox, Nuro, and other autonomous driving companies that require labeled camera data.
+Scale AI’s robotics customers include Kodiak Trucks, Embark, Skydio, and Toyota Research Institute.

 Under the government segment, Scale AI serves the federal government and defense contractors.
 Key customers include the US Army, the US Air Force, and the Defense Innovation Unit.